LJPZebra/OLU/2P-upgrade.md

 # Two-photon upgrade

 The two-photon system is basically identical in its design to the 1P-Multiphoton light-sheet system.
-To build the two-photon system follow [the building instruction of the 1P-Multicolor system](1P_Multicolor_Unit.md) by taking into account the following modifications:
+To build the two-photon system follow [the building instruction of the 1P-Multicolor system](1P_Multicolor_Unit.md) but take into account the following modifications:

 * In addition to step (2) , couple the **two-photon laser** and the **one-photon laser** sources into a single hollow core crystal fiber for combined fiber delivery to the light-sheet unit.
 Find here a [detailed instruction of the coupling procedure](Fiber_coupling.md) and here some background about [hollow core negative curvature fibers](FiberOpticsReview.md).